HookyQR/VSCodeBeautify/README.md

 Beautify `javascript`, `JSON`, `CSS`, `Sass`, and `HTML` in Visual Studio Code.

-VS Code uses js-beautify internally, bit it lacks the ability to modify the style you wish to use.
+VS Code uses js-beautify internally, but it lacks the ability to modify the style you wish to use.
 This extension enables running [js-beautify](http://jsbeautifier.org/) in VS Code, _AND_ honouring any `.jsbeautifyrc` file in the open file's path tree to load *your* code styling.
 Run with  **F1** `Beautify`.

 This package includes hints when editing your `.jsbeautifyrc`.
 Only the first file found will be used.
 If the format is bad, the default js-beautify settings will be used, but a warning will be issued to let you know.
 Comments in your settings file are acceptable (they're removed before the file is parsed).